leogx9r/ryzen_smu/README.md

 Lists the current SMU firmware version in relation to the currently installed [AGESA](https://en.wikipedia.org/wiki/AGESA).

-The following are several lists of SMU to AGESA versions for Matisse:
+The following are several lists of SMU to AGESA versions for Matisse on the ComboPiAM4 (Pre-X570/B550):

 | SMU Version   | AGESA Version |
 |:-------------:|:-------------:|